Ulku-dur/Ulku-dur/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm Hacer Ülkü, a passionate Junior Full Stack Developer with a background in Biomedical Engineering.
+I'm Ülkü, a passionate Junior Full Stack Developer with a background in Biomedical Engineering.
 I have recently completed a Full Stack Web Developer Bootcamp, and I'm proficient in both frontend and backend technologies.

 - **Full Stack Web Developer Bootcamp**